ottokruse/aws-apigw-authorizer/README.md

 See instructions here: https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html

 Make sure you give the lambda the right environment variables, see below.
+You'll have to configure at least Basic Authentication or JWT auth.

 Use the Lambda function you created for your API Gateway Authorizer.
 Make sure the "Lambda Event Payload" of that authorizer is set to "Request" (explained here: https://aws.amazon.com/blogs/compute/using-enhanced-request-authorizers-in-amazon-api-gateway/).
 This will (a.o.) give access to the source IP-address of calls to your API.